pryzm0/js-codestat/README.md

 # js-codestat
-Shell script for rough JavaScript and CoffeeScript code stats.
+Bash script for rough JavaScript and CoffeeScript code stats.

 Useful for quick-and-dirty analysis of project codebase.